Kidney Disease and Diabetes

 - Kidney failure, or end-stage renal disease

-An estimated Glomerular Filtration Rate (eGFR) test is a way to check your kidney health.
-An eGFR test is done through a simple blood test.
+Another important test is the estimated Glomerular Filtration Rate (eGFR), a blood test that shows how well your kidneys are working.
 The test checks your creatinine level.
 Learn more about the eGFR test (PDF)

-Not everyone with diabetes develops kidney disease.
-The better you keep your diabetes and blood pressure under control, the lower your chance of getting kidney disease.
-Learn more about managing risks with an annual kidney screening.
+Not everyone living with diabetes develops kidney disease.
+The better blood sugar and blood pressure are managed, the lower the risk.
+Learn more about managing risks with an annual kidney screening (PDF).

 How are cardiovascular disease and chronic kidney disease related?